Advice - General / Setting up a company

 What does this mean?
-In 2002 an accountant told the NUJ's London Freelance Branch that someone earning £20,000 might save about £1500, but of course they would have to pay company registration fees and keep much more complicated accounts - for which an accountant would charge from £50 to £400 an hour.
-A financial journalist estimated the net saving to someone earning £100,000 as about £3000.
-These threshholds beyond which freelances may make savings would be higher now.
+An accountant estimates that someone earning £20,000 might save about £1500, but of course they would have to pay company registration fees and keep much more complicated accounts - for which an accountant would charge from £50 to £400 an hour.
+A financial journalist has estimated the net saving to someone earning £100,000 as about £3000.
+These thresholds beyond which freelances may make savings would be higher now.

 Limitations of limited liability

 The "limited liability" that "incorporation" as a company provides is probably not of enormous use to a journalist.
 True, if the bottom falls out of your market, winding up (or "liquidating") a company may be less painful than personal bankruptcy.
 But many of the large liabilities that journalists face - particularly the risk of being sued for defamation - are personal liabilities and the only effect of having a company would be that it could need legal representation as well.